MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-insider/deploy/user-choice.md

 ms.collection: Ent_O365
 ms.custom: Office_Insider
 recommendations: false
-description: "Provides steps for Office admins to use Group Policy to let users choose their Office Insider channel on Windows devices"
+description: "Provides steps for Office admins to use Group Policy to let users choose their Microsoft 365 Insider channel on Windows devices"
 ---

-# Let users choose which Office Insider channel to install on Windows devices
+# Let users choose which Microsoft 365 Insider channel to install on Windows devices

-Instead of installing Office Insider for your users, you can give them the option to select which Office Insider channel they want to use on their Windows device.
+Instead of installing Microsoft 365 Insider for your users, you can give them the option to select which Microsoft 365 Insider channel they want to use on their Windows device.

-With this method, the user can choose their Office Insider channel by going to **File** > **Account** in an Office app, such as Excel.
+With this method, the user can choose their Microsoft 365 Insider channel by going to **File** > **Account** in an Office app, such as Excel.
 There they'll see a choice for **Update Channel**.

 ![Update Channel option that appears under File > Account in an Office app](../../images/office-insider/update-channel-option.png)

 Users need to select the **I will manage my Office update channel** checkbox to see the list of channels to choose from.
 After they make their selection, their existing Office installation will switch to that channel.
-Along with Office Insider channels, you can also include other channels for them to select, such as Current Channel or Monthly Enterprise Channel.
+Along with Microsoft 365 Insider channels, you can also include other channels for them to select, such as Current Channel or Monthly Enterprise Channel.

 > [!IMPORTANT]
 > Users must have local administrator permissions on their Windows device to choose their channel.